About Dr Premitha

 Breast cancer has become very common in this era now.
-Not just females but males are also affected by Breast Cancer.
+Not just females but males can also get Breast Cancer.
 Obesity, less physical activities, unhealthy lifestyle, and addictions are the leading causes of Breast Cancer.
 Nowadays, most women are working too, so the majority order food from hotels; and it is not good for the body on the longer run.
 Unhealthy lifestyle and eating habits are the primary cause of Breast Cancer becoming the leading cancer in our country, while it was Cervical Cancer until a few years back.

 The rising trend in Head and Neck Cancers

 Head and neck cancer is primarily caused by Tobacco.
 The more the exposure to tobacco, in any form, the more the chances of getting cancer.
 Nowadays, because of lifestyle changes, people are diagnosed with cancer without having any addiction.
 Head and Neck Cancer can affect the day to day life since the presence of tumour will cause Pain or disturbance during food intake.

 People can look into the mirror with a wide-open mouth and see if there is any swelling or changes in their mouths because cancer can be present in any form, and mostly it will be a painless lump.
 Therefore, you should not ignore it and should get it checked immediately.

 Gynaecological malignancies- These are the cancers which affect the reproductive parts like uterus, cervix, and ovary.
 Cervical Cancer is very common in females, but due to advancements in cancer treatment, even stage- 3 Cervical Cancer can be treated using Radiotherapy.
 Even uterine cancer can be treated well if they are detected early.
 Some common symptoms are white discharge, foul-smelling discharge which has been there for a long time, and irregular menstruation.